piniom/zk-llvm-ir/README.md

 ### Generating the witness

 If you want to read more about what is the *witness* I refer you to [here](https://docs.circom.io/getting-started/computing-the-witness/#what-is-a-witness).

+The inputs to the circuit are saved in the `circuit/input.json` file.

 While in the `circuit` directory execute the following:
 ```bash